How to Recognize and Protect Yourself From a Bad Boss

 Red Flags During the Interview

-More than 82% of employees currently report being unhappy with their working conditions and site a bad boss as the cause of their displeasure.
+More than 82% of employees currently report being unhappy with their working conditions and cite a bad boss as the cause of their displeasure.
 With the economy in a slump and a serious job shortage in the U.S., most people just accept poor working conditions due to a lack of options.
-Many employees do not complain in fear of retaliation.
+Many employees do not complain due to fear of retaliation.

 A bad boss isn't easy to spot, but working for one will have lasting effects on your daily life and future career prospects.
 They come in many forms from incompetent slackers to evil egotistical maniacs with a master plan.
 How can you tell if the person interviewing you is a bad boss?